 Liberal Arts in New York City

 St. Lawrence University students participating in the Liberal Arts in New York City Semester will have the opportunity to study and intern in one of the largest and most dynamic cities in the world.
-Students will spend four full days a week in an internship experience throughout the semester while taking classes in either finance or nonprofit/arts management.
-(Internships are aligned with the students’ interests or intended fields and are not limited to finance and arts.)
+Students will spend four full days a week in an internship experience throughout the semester while taking classes in nonprofit/arts management and a Director's course based on exploring New York City.
+(Internships are aligned with the students’ interests or intended fields.)
 Field trips, networking events/opportunities, and classes will round out the remainder of each week.

 • Fall or Spring semester